c4spar/deno-cliffy/command/README.md

 { color: [ "yellow", "red", "blue" ] }
 ```

-### Custom option processing and validators
+### Custom option processing

-You may specify a `Function`, an `Array` or a `RegExp` to do custom processing
-and validation of option values.
+You may specify a function to do custom processing of option values.
+The

-#### Function validator

-The function validator receives the user specified value as first argument which
+callback function receives one parameter, the user specified value which is
-is already parsed into the target type.
-If the value is valid, the function
+already parsed into the target type, and it returns the new value for the
-should return the value. if the value is invalid you can ether return
-`undefined` to print the default error message, or you can throw a custom
-`ValidationError`.
+option.

 If collect is enabled the function receives as second parameter the previous
 value.

-This allows you to coerce the option value to the desired type, or
+This allows you to coerce the option value to the desired type, or accumulate
-accumulate values, or do entirely custom processing.
+values, or do entirely custom processing.

 ```typescript
 import {